Cat purge masks otherwise weak record on endangered species

-These, along with Compound 1080-based cat poisoning pellets called Curiosity, are extensively air-dropped in remote regions to try to kill cats.
+These, along with Compound 1080-based cat poisoning pellets called Eradicat, and a similar pellet called Curiosity, using a different toxicant, are extensively air-dropped in remote regions to try to kill cats.

 But “Even though large-scale baiting has proved effective at reducing the number of cats, often by half or more,” Aguirre said, not citing any data in support of that claim, recreational cat-shooters have killed the most.

 “Royal Melbourne Institute of Technology data,” Aguirre wrote, “showed that shooters were responsible for 83% of feral-cat deaths nationally in the first year of Australia’s efforts.
 The Royal Melbourne Institute of Technology estimated that 211,560 cats were killed during the first 12 months after the plan was announced,” of the two to six million feral cats targeted for extermination.

 This would amount to, at most, about a seventh of the number of cats who would have to be killed each year just to prevent a population increase––if the arid conditions of much of Australia could support an increase.